 The fort has been designated as a national monument since 1924 and is under the administration of the National Park Service.
 It was added to the National Register of Historic Places (U.S. National Park Service) on October 15, 1966.

-As part of the necessary defense measures with regard to the impact of the British-American War of 1812, the US government chose to protect the important ports and coastal areas of the country through permanent fortifications against enemy attacks.
+As part of the necessary defense measures with regard to the impact of the British-American War of 1812, the US Federal Government chose to protect the important ports and coastal areas of the country through permanent fortifications against enemy attacks.
 It was therefore decided to build a fort at the mouth of the Savannah River, which was to close the estuary and the port of Savannah.

 After 18 years of construction, the fort was completed in 1847 and had devoured the enormous amount of one million dollars at the time.
 In 1833, during the construction phase, it was decided to give the fort the name Fort Pulaski.